 I knew a couple of teachers who used notebooking in their Science, History, and Psychology classes, but never really any English teachers at my school who took the plunge.
 I spent my summer researching everything from elementary blogs, to secondary academic journals to find just the right formula for success.
 At this point in my teacher life, I COULD NOT IMAGINE NOT USING NOTEBOOKS!
 When I look back on things now I think, "How in the world did I ever keep a record of learning without a notebook!?"
 My notebook is my child - I can't imagine life before it. :)

 My first year notebooking was a MESS.
-Here's a whole list of the scary, terrible, reasons (that I'm actually embarrassed about now) as to why my original notebooking attempt just did not work.
+Here's a whole list of the scary, terrible, reasons (

 1. I did not have a system for absent students - many students fell behind, then gave up.